YannMagnin/vxGOS/README.md

 > for a manual reset)
 >
 > Also note that I am currently rewriting a lot of the code base to unify
 > and clean critical parts.
-So, a lot of code (mainly in kernel source)
+So, a lot of the code (mainly in kernel source)
-> are not currently used.
+> is not currently used.

 VxGOS is an operating system designed to provide a "sandbox" for prototyping high-level projects like games or extremely low-level projects like drivers